Openmesh-Network/nft-authorise/README.md

 # nft-authorise
-Authentication library to confirm public-key metadata associated with an NFT via a signing challenge.
-For the NFT mock contract which this library is based on,
+Authentication library to find and record wallet address metadata associated with an NFT, to authorise validator's addresses when they request to join a permissioned network.

-The aim with this library is to be a modular, portable SDK for NFT authentication that can facilitate a handshake protocol whereby the receiver knows for certain that the send is the wallet owner of an NFT from the specified contract.
-This library is built to keep track of NFTs as an authentication mechanism, it is developed to provide a deterministic callback function for peers joining a CometBFT-based network.
+The aim with this library is to provide a deterministic callback function for peers joining a CometBFT-based network.
+It does this by 'tracking' a contract address for an event signature, which in the test-case is a *Redeemed* event on the initial *Mock Validator Pass* contract.

-The verify function works with the following parameters: Contract Address (NFT Token Mint), Claimed Wallet Address (containing NFT).
-And possibly a public key or CometBFT meta-data attached the NFT.
+The verify function is a callback that checks the tracker's list of validator redeem events for a tokenId and confirms that the input Validator Address matches the latest redeem event for that token.

+## Optimisations
+Currently, the tracker keeps all redeem events an array in memory.
+This serves fine with our scope 1-10K validators, however if the network scales further it could be ideal to use a keystore to save resources.

+## Security Improvements
 The primary security concern with this authentication library is that you trust the Ethereum RPC source implicitly, so it is recommended to run an ethereum node (lite or full is fine) on the local machine to use for these requests.

 To-Do:
-* Change string values in the Redeem Event struct to hex / binary to save space in memory and storage.
-* Ensure compatibility with CometBFT playback (historical redeems that are no longer valid should still be replayable).
+* Ensure compatibility with CometBFT playback - historical redeems that are no longer valid should still be replayable.
-* Error handling and program resilience (for example, check what happens if we hit the rate limit).
-* Unlimited RPC requests, need to run an ethereum full node for developing this.
+* Unlimited RPC request configuration option
+    * Develop and test using a Lite and Full node, in case the user has a locally hosted RPC source.
+* Removing validators when there is a new redeem event to a different address.

-## Validator Pass in the Openmesh Network
+## Use-case: Validator Passes in the Openmesh Network
-User needs to:

-1. Generate / read their CometBFT address from Xnode Studio.
+The user journey for authenticating a validator node is simplified to the following steps:

+1. Initialise a validator node and record it's address.

-2. Redeem NFT with CometBFT address, costs ETH gas (provide UI in studio).
+2. Redeem a Validator Pass with the node's CometBFT address.

-All Validators are regularly tracking ETH RPC for redeem events associated with the Validator Pass contract.
-This tracker keeps a list of valid Comet BFT address' per tokenId / redeem event.
+In order to replay or verify blocks in Openmesh Core, nodes are regularly tracking RPC for redeem events associated with the Validator Pass contract.

-#### Event sourcing
+### Event sourcing
 The RPC source is configurable when creating the tracker object by passing the URL as a parameter.
-It must be either Ethereum or Polygon RPC to be compatible, see an example in Openmesh Core (at the time of writing this in feat/nft-tracker branch).
+Ethereum or Polygon RPC is expected, see main.go for an example program.
+However, any implementation is intended to be through importing the package rather than running this as a program.

-Subscribe to the redeem event.
-An RPC subscription is maintained by all nodes for the purpose of verifying a transaction / determining voting power in the permissioned network.

-getLogs is required by a block proposer or called over a long period to check for any missed redeem events.
+The eth_getLogs rpc call is made repeatedly to search through blocks of any range with the assumption (based on Ankr public limit) that the RPC will only allow a search of 4 blocks at a time.

-#### Removing peers (Future)
+### Removing peers

 Voting power is set to 0 if a new redeem event for the same tokenId.